-Based on a model founded in 1998 in Dallas, Texas, Project Transformation Indiana launched in 2017 to address three unique challenges with one program: 1) how to support the academic, physical, social-emotional, and spiritual needs of children living in low-income neighborhoods, 2) how to provide meaningful ways for college-age young adults to explore ministry opportunities and develop as young leaders for the church and the world; and 3) how to help revitalize churches in under-resourced neighborhoods.
+Based on a model founded in 1998 in Dallas, Texas, Project Transformation Indiana launched in 2017 to address three unique challenges with one program: 1) how to support the academic, physical, social-emotional, and spiritual needs of children living in low-income neighborhoods, 2) how to provide meaningful ways for college-age young adults to explore ministry opportunities and develop as young leaders for the church and the world; and 3) how to help churches connect with their communities.

-The Three C’s Children – College students – Churches.
+The Three C’s Children – College-age Young Adults – Churches.
 This is a win-win-win formula, but relationships are at the heart of everything we do.
-It is through relationships that lives are transformed.
+It is through relationships that communities are transformed.

-Project Transformation’s collaborative model of ministry harnesses the creative energy and leadership of college-age young adults, who live in intentional Christian community, and lead summer programs for children in under-resourced neighborhoods.
-These programs are hosted by United Methodist churches, thereby helping those churches connect in meaningful ways with their neighbors.
-Each week, interns meet with community leaders to explore various ministry & service-related vocations and spend time discerning their call to life-long service.
-Many churches and organizations throughout the greater Indianapolis area partner together to support this work, investing in these young lives with their time and resources.
+Project Transformation’s collaborative model of ministry harnesses the creative energy and leadership of college-age young adults, who live in intentional Christian community and lead summer programs for children.
+Each week, young adult interns meet with community leaders to explore various ministry & service-related vocations and spend time discerning their call to life-long service.
+Programs are held at churches located in under-resourced neighborhoods, thereby helping those churches connect with their communities.
+Dozens of other churches and organizations throughout Indianapolis and the surrounding region partner together to support this work, investing in these young lives with their time and resources.